yassinbouasri/dependency-injection-attributes/sfcasts/simplify-with-autoconfiguretag.md

 When you use the `#[AutoconfigureTag]` attribute, you can customize the tag name.
 If you choose not to, the interface name will be used by default.
-We'll just stick with the default name because the name isn't super important, so remove this array and replace it with `ButtonInterface::class`.
+We'll just stick with the default name because the name isn't super important.

 Okay, back in our browser, let's see if everything still works.
 Press a button and... *error*.